Amaan Ranapurwala

 Joe’s research focuses on human computer interaction, especially as it concerns creativity support tools, computational media, and sensors and sensor fusion.
 You can find more information on his personal web site.

 Derek’s research explores the impact of our physical environment on how we interact with computers.
-This is increasingly important to understand as computing moves away from the desktop.
+This includes the study of embodied interaction, human spatiality, and spatial analytics.
 You can find more information on his personal web site.